expo/expo/docs/pages/versions/unversioned/expokit/advanced-expokit-topics.md

 title: Advanced ExpoKit Topics
 ---

+> ExpoKit is deprecated and will no longer be supported after SDK 38.
+If you need to make customizations to your Expo project, we recommend using the [bare workflow](../../bare/customizing/) instead.

 This guide goes deeper into a few [ExpoKit](../expokit/) topics that aren't critical right out of the box, but that you may encounter down the road.
 If you're not familiar with ExpoKit, you might want to read [the ExpoKit guide](../expokit/) first.